annie0sc/gdp-happy-health/Design Data/Contributions/Anshitha/README.md

 ## 1. Half day-1(300 Points)
 Time alotted : 4hrs = 1hr in class + 3hrs out of the class.
-- I worked online on this day and had a meeting with one of my team members as I didn't attended class online and discussed about the data we have to collect, test the sample data, and also initializing that data with SQL queries.
+- I worked online on this day and had a meeting with one of my team members as I didn't attended class and discussed about the data we have to collect, test the sample data, and also initializing that data with SQL queries.
 - Our team had a [zoom meeting](https://github.com/annie0sc/gdp_health_app/blob/master/Design%20Data/Meetings/Discussion%20with%20Sprint%20team.JPG) with sprint team to discuss about the tasks we are going to do this week.
 - I started working on collecting data for water intake, hours of sleep in daily level entity.